GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

   }
 }));
 ```
-In Flutter, there are two main concepts to understand-- A [Route](https://docs.flutter.io/flutter/widgets/Route-class.html) is an abstraction for a “screen” or “page” of an app and a [Navigator](https://docs.flutter.io/flutter/widgets/Navigator-class.html) which is a widget that manages routes.
+In Flutter, there are two main concepts to understand-- A [Route](https://docs.flutter.io/flutter/widgets/Route-class.html) is an abstraction for a “screen” or “page” of an app and a [Navigator](https://docs.flutter.io/flutter/widgets/Navigator-class.html) is a widget that manages routes.
-A `Navigator` is defined as a widget that manages a set of child widgets with a stack discipline.The navigator manages a stack of `Route` objects and provides methods for managing the stack, like [`Navigator.push`](https://docs.flutter.io/flutter/widgets/Navigator/push.html) and [`Navigator.pop`](https://docs.flutter.io/flutter/widgets/Navigator/pop.html).
+A `Navigator` is defined as a widget that manages a set of child widgets with a stack discipline.
+The navigator manages a stack of `Route` objects and provides methods for managing the stack, like [`Navigator.push`](https://docs.flutter.io/flutter/widgets/Navigator/push.html) and [`Navigator.pop`](https://docs.flutter.io/flutter/widgets/Navigator/pop.html).
 Initially, the definition of the routes is provided as a parameter(routes) to the [`MaterialApp`](https://docs.flutter.io/flutter/material/MaterialApp-class.html) widget.
 A code snippet from our example is as follows :
 ```dart
 // Flutter